zordius/gulp-github/README.md

 * Collect <a href="https://github.com/jscs-dev/gulp-jscs">gulp-jscs</a> results.
 * Write collected info then comment on a github pull request.
 * Update github pull request status based on collected info.
+* A failThisTask() reporter to fail a gulp task when jscs/jshint issues found
 * **TODO** Collect lcov result.

 Installation